GallagherSecurity/cc-rest-docs/training/README.md

 8.30 allows subscribing to cardholder changes, for integrations that use Command Centre as a source of users.

-8.40 shows an access group’s access zones, Salto items, and privileges (there are 20).
-In the Access Group window in the Configuration Client these are the ‘Access’, ‘Salto Access’, and ‘Privileges’ tabs.
+8.40 shows an access group's access zones, Salto items, and privileges (there are 20).
+In the Access Group window in the Configuration Client these are the 'Access', 'Salto Access', and 'Privileges' tabs.
 These are all read-only fields.

 Car parks remain on the roadmap.